Claude de Cambronne: Personal life

-His family came from Crépy-en-Valois and Cambronne-lès-Ribécourt.
-He is the natural son of Paul Cottin and the great-grand child of Arnouph Deshayes de Cambronne.
+His family came from Crépy-en-Valois, Cambronne-lès-Ribécourt and lived in the Château d'Orrouy.
+He is the natural son of Paul Cottin and the great-grandchild of Arnouph Deshayes de Cambronne.
 He had three children : a son, Gilles, with Andrée Guillain, daughter of the neurologist Georges Guillain and two daughters, Béatrice and Laurence de Cambronne, with Marie Picard-Destelan, descendant of the navy officer Ernest Picard-Destelan and an agent of the French East India Company, Joseph Thebaud.